robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

     Annual volatility: 21.7%
     Sharpe Ratio: 1.43

-A detailed discussion of optimisation parameters is presented in :ref:`efficient-frontier`.
+A detailed discussion of optimization parameters is presented in :ref:`efficient-frontier`.
 However, there are two main variations which are discussed below.